How to run on the Mainnet Network using a prebuilt Docker image.

 If you'd prefer a simple, one click hosted setup for running a node on one of the major cloud providers (AWS and GCP), checkout our hosted nodes documentation.

 Full nodes play a special purpose in the Celo ecosystem, acting as a bridge between the mobile wallets (running as light clients) and the validator nodes.
-To make sure that full nodes are rewarded for this service, the Celo protocol includes full node incentives.

 When a light client sends transactions, they may include a gateway fee to be paid to the node that gossips transactions to the other full nodes and validators.

 For this reason, despite the fact that Celo uses a proof-of-stake protocol, users can earn cryptocurrency without first having to own any, simply by running a full node.

 Full node incentives have not been enabled yet because the mechanism for negotiating a gateway fee is still under development.
 Currently, light clients are configured to send a gateway fee of 0 and full nodes are set to accept a minimum gateway fee of 0.

 - You have Docker installed.
 If you don’t have it already, follow the instructions here: Get Started with Docker.
 It will involve creating or signing in with a Docker account, downloading a desktop app, and then launching the app to be able to use the Docker CLI.
 If you are running on a Linux server, follow the instructions for your distro here.
 You may be required to run Docker with

 Code you'll see on this page is bash commands and their output.

 When you see text in angle brackets <>, replace them and the text inside with your own value of what it refers to.
 Don't include the <> in the command.